-The Ignacio Cruz and School 7 Early Childhood Centers in Perth Amboy follow The Creative Curriculum Program.
-This framework rests upon research-based theory and developmentally appropriate practice to address students’ social emotional, physical, cognitive, and language development.
-Classroom interest areas provide hands-on opportunities for teaching and learning within a context that provides for the growth and development of the ‘whole child’.
+The Ignacio Cruz Early Childhood Center in Perth Amboy follows The Creative Curriculum Program.
+This framework rests upon research-based theory and developmentally appropriate practice to address students’ social-emotional, physical, cognitive, and language development.
+The Creative Curriculum seeks to “empower confident, creative, caring learners” and differentiate learning and instruction for each individual student in our program.
+Classroom interest areas include blocks center, art center, science center, library center, dramatic play center, music center and more!
+These centers or interest areas provide hands-on opportunities for teaching and learning within a context that provides for the growth and development of the ‘whole child’.

 Ignacio Cruz Early Childhood Center houses 37 preschool classes and 2 self-contained special education classrooms.
 Our classrooms are integrated to house, three and four-year-old students into multi-age classrooms that will give all of our learners the opportunity to work toward their highest potential by learning from their peers as well as their teachers.
 Ignacio Cruz is home to Dual Language (Spanish and English) classrooms, preschool disabled classrooms and inclusion classrooms, as well as general education classrooms.
 We are excited to welcome all of our young learners this year!